BramDriesen/drupal_pipeline_scripts/README.md

 The build process will thus collect all required dependencies, apply patches and deploy the code to your repository.

-NOTE: This is still a WIP :) feel free to help out!
+> **NOTE**: This is still a Work In Progress!
+> If you want to help out contributing to this collection, please create issues and pull requests with improvements.

 ## Outline